Resonant spin Hall and Nernst effect in a nanoribbon of a spin-orbit coupled electronic system: Model Hamiltonian and Discretization

 where $t = \hbar^2/(2m^\ast a^2)$, $ \sigma: \uparrow, \downarrow $, $s= \pm 1$ and $ n_{j,l,\sigma} = c^\dagger_{j,l,\sigma}c_{j,l,\sigma}$ .
 The on-site term $4t\sum_{j,l,\sigma} n_{j,l,\sigma}$ is an overall energy shift and can be omitted by redefining the zero of energy, yielding the standard nearest-neighbor tight-binding kinetic term:

 In the similar fashion, the RSOI and DSOI terms can also be represented in discrete lattice space.
-Using Eq.~\eqref{eq:k_mu} in the Rashba and Dresselhaus interaction terms in Eq.~\eqref{eq:cont_ham}, we obtain the second quantized form of the Rashba spin-orbit interaction \cite{rashbatb} and Dresselhaus spin-orbit interaction \cite{PhysRevB.72.165335} as
+Using Eq.~\eqref{eq:k_mu} and Eq.~\eqref{eq:cont_ham}, we obtain the second quantized form of the RSOI~\cite{rashbatb} and DSOI~\cite{PhysRevB.72.165335} as

 The full tight-binding Hamiltonian including kinetic energy and both the SOC contributions is thus